-A private transfer might be a better way to go if there are a few of you, as you can stop where you like.
+A private transfer might be a better way to go if a few of you, as you can stop where you like.

-As you drive along the coastal roads of Croatia, you will see grey mountains soaring above the red-roofed houses that stretch out towards the azure blue sea.
-Once you have crossed the border into Bosnia and Herzegovina, you will see the same mountains punctuated with blue lakes and green shrubs as you wind your way towards Mostar.
+As you drive along Croatia’s coastal roads, you will see grey mountains soaring above the red-roofed houses that stretch out towards the azure blue sea.
+Once you have crossed the border into Bosnia and Herzegovina, you will see the same mountains punctuated with blue lakes and green shrubs as you wind your way toward Mostar.

-Upon arriving at Mostar, it is possible to feel slightly shocked and bewildered as to where you are and wonder why this place is written about.
-When we arrived there were roadworks all down the main street and a couple of beggars asking us for money.
+Upon arriving at Mostar, it is possible to feel slightly shocked and bewildered about where you are and wonder why this place is written about.
+When we arrived, there were roadworks down the main street and a couple of beggars asking us for money.
 We felt a bit unsure as we walked down this street and saw all the buildings pockmarked with bullet holes that serve as a sobering reminder of the recent war.

-Do however keep going, despite its troubled past Mostar is a beautiful city with great people.
+However, keep going; despite its troubled past, Mostar is a beautiful city with great people.